hffriman/MemoirMovie/README.md

 # MemoirMovie
-My new final project of Server Programming course
+My new final project in the Server Programming course

 Readme update coming soon...